The Producers (2005 film): Box office

 The film grossed $19 million at the box office in North America and another $18 million overseas, which brings the worldwide total of $38 million.

-The film’s failure was partly due to its competition with King Kong, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, Fun with Dick and Jane, and Memoirs of a Geisha.
+The film’s failure was partly due to its competition with King Kong (another film from Universal), The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, Fun with Dick and Jane, and Memoirs of a Geisha.
+None of this seemed to bother the film's producer Brooks, who apparently only greenlit the film so there would be some tangible record of the stage play.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 50% based on 153 reviews, with an average rating of 5.4/10.
+On Rotten Tomatoes, the film holds an approval rating of 51% based on 153 reviews, with an average rating of 5.4/10.
 The site's critical consensus reads, "Despite the rich source material, The Producers has a stale, stagy feel more suited to the theater than the big screen."
-On Metacritic, the film has a weighted average score of 52 out of 100, based on 36 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 52 out of 100, based on 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 A positive review from Betty Jo Tucker of Reel Talk said: "Outrageous musical numbers evoke most of the laughs in this movie funfest.
 Eat your heart out, Rockettes, because here comes a little old ladies' chorus line ('Along Came Bialy') to rival your success.
 Watch out, real-life producers, for an actor named Gary Beach ('Heil Myself').
 Never, and I mean never, hire him if you want your play to flop!
 And stop spinning in your grave, Florenz Ziegfeld.
 Those 'Springtime for Hitler and Germany' showgirls are all in good fun.
 Finally, congratulations to director Susan Stroman, for making this Broadway gem into a film that old-time movie musical fans like me can cheer about."

 Nathan Rabin wrote: "Between the rough start and an ending that lingers too long, there's a solid hour or so of terrific entertainment that serves as both a giddy tribute to Broadway musicals and a parody thereof.
 Thirty-seven years after Brooks declared war on taste and propriety, The Producers has lost its power to shock or offend, but it's retained its ability to amuse."